Terms of Service

 - Before launch: 50% refund of total fee

-- Post-launch: no refund unless we breach a written guarantee
+- Post-launch: no refund unless I breach a written guarantee

 - Care Plans: 30 days written notice; no partial-month refunds